 Holding On To Judgment

-Holding on to judgement is another difficult attachment to let go.
+Holding on to judgement is another difficult attachment to let go of.
 Your preconceived notions about others do you no good.
 This reminds me of the saying “do not judge a book by its cover”.
 Though we are all aware of this we rarely practice it.
-Moreover, we also judge ourselves, and oftentimes we are our toughest judge.
+Moreover, we also judge ourselves, and oftentimes we are our toughest judges.
 Let go of your judgement, forgive others and forgive yourself.
 Once you achieve this, you will be able to become kinder and more understanding of everybody; including yourself.

 Holding On To Anger

 Anger may have its necessities, and when used creatively can really help us move forward.
 However, anger can also become an attachment if we cannot let go of it.
 You may even know some people that are still angry about things that happened a long time ago.
 Holding on to anger can even affect your health, so it is important to learn to let it go.
 Also, do not be angry towards yourself.
 As I have said before you need to also forgive yourself.

 Letting go is a practice that takes time and patience.
 However, once you make it into a habit you will have much better relationships with yourself and with others.
 This is the essence of what it means to improve your relationships because when you improve the relationship with yourself you also improve your relationships with others.
 Finally, I want to leave you with one of my favourite quotes;